 And what I really learned…

 On August 14th and 15th, I attended my first testing conference, ever.
 Even though testing has always been part of my 30+ year career, I have never had an official testers role.
 I never even thought of myself as a tester until now.
 I went to this conference with the intention of getting some ideas on a quality process that could be used for the various projects here at UConn.
 I dream of the day when all employees are thinking about quality and have a quality mindset.

 I was initially a little wary about meeting a bunch of seasoned software testers because I had found the role almost by accident, and I still didn’t really feel like a tester.
 Even though I have been studying testing strategies for the last three years, I still felt like a newbie.
 I am happy to say, though, that my fears were completely unfounded.
 Everyone at the conference was super helpful and encouraging.
 And as I talked to more people, I found that almost no one started out their career as a software tester.
 Either they fell into the role by accident, or they were assigned the role on a temporary basis and then fell in love with it.

 This month, I want to shed a little more light on requirements and test cases.
 The general consensus seems to be that requirements, at least, should be 100% complete early on in the project, but that is not always the case.
 Both test cases and requirements are continually refined as we learn more about the product.
 And we learn more about the product by testing.
 Michael Bolton has some interesting views in his blog posts below.

 This month I’m including a follow-up post to the one from February, Why Do We Need QA Involved So Early….
-This talks about more questions that testers can ask, but these questions are not just limited to testers.
+This post was written by Michael Bolton and talks about more questions that testers can ask, but these questions are not just limited to testers.
 These are questions that all stakeholders should be thinking about.

 As stated in the What is QA page, “No single group can assure the quality of any product.
-We need the whole organization involved or there will be no high quality.”
+We need everyone involved in order to achieve the highest quality.”